Ecuatorial (Varèse): Structure

-This cantata has a total playing time of 11 minutes.
-It is scored for a solo bass (or male chorus in the revised version) and an atypical ensemble: four trumpets, four trombones, a piano, an organ, two theremins (changed to two ondes Martenot in the revised version), and a large percussion section for six percussionists, consisting of timpani, two snare drums, two tenor drums, three bass drums, two tam-tams, a gong, cymbals, a suspended cymbal, temple blocks, and a tambourine.
+This cantata has a total playing time of eleven minutes.
+It is scored for a solo bass (or male chorus in the revised version) and an atypical large ensemble: four trumpets, four trombones, piano, organ, two "cello theremins" designed by Leon Theremin (changed to two ondes Martenot in the revised version), and six percussionists playing timpani, two snare drums, two tenor drums, three bass drums, two tam-tams, a gong, cymbals, a suspended cymbal, temple blocks, and a tambourine.

-The composition was initially scored for two special theremins which Leon Theremin had designed for this piece specifically.
-Among the differences with a normal theremin, the two theremins used in Ecuatorial included a fingerboard and had an extremely high-pitched range.
-Varèse was specially interested in these theremins as they would allow for glissandi and long-sustained notes.
-For the 1961 revised version, the composer would choose the ondes Martenot, which had become much more popular in France in the 40s and was generally easier for play for keyboard players.
-These two instruments would allow the composer to use notes as high-pitched as the E7, which is above the piccolo range.
+The composition initially featured two "cello theremins" designed by Leon Theremin, which had a fingerboard and an extremely high-pitched range (reaching as high as E7).
+Varèse was specially interested in these theremins as they would allow for glissandi and long sustained notes.
+For the 1961 revised version, these would be replaced with the ondes Martenot, which had become much more popular in France in the 1940s and was generally easier for play for keyboard players.
 The other change made for Ecuatorial's first publication in 1961 was the optional change of the bass for a male chorus.
 Varèse stated in that regard that the chorus should be made up of "bass voices, above all, no church singers.
 At all costs avoid the constipated and Calvinists."

-The text used for the bass or male chorus is translated into Spanish by Francisco Ximénez from the original Mayan Kʼicheʼ book Popol Vuh.
-The translation was included in Miguel Ángel Asturias's Leyendas de Guatemala.
-When the book was, in turn, translated into French in 1932, Varèse got a copy, which is where the quotations were extracted from.
-The composer chose to include the text in its original Spanish, as he had a good command of the language and preferred its authenticity over the French translation.
-According to Varèse, the text is part of the invocation of the tribe lost in the mountains, having left the City of Abundance.
+The text used for the bass or male chorus is a Spanish translation by Francisco Ximénez of the Kʼicheʼ Mayan mythological text Popol Vuh.
+The translation was included in Miguel Ángel Asturias's Leyendas de Guatemala; when this work was translated into French in 1932, Varèse got a copy, which is where the quotations were extracted from.
+The composer chose to include the text in its original Spanish, as he had a good command of the language and preferred it over the French translation.
+According to Varèse, the text is part of the invocation of a tribe lost in the mountains, having left the City of Abundance.
 For this reason, Varèse specifies that a typical performance "should be dramatic and incantatory, guided by the imploring fervor of the text, and should follow the dynamic indications of the score."
 Varèse also emphasizes the importance of "primitive rude[ness]" when performing Ecuatorial.
 Varèse explores the contradiction, or rather juxtaposition of opposites, that involves using most primitive instruments, like percussion, together with most advanced instruments, such as the ondes Martenot.
 In Varèse's words, "I want to encompass all that is human... from the primitive to the farthest reaches of science".